Intelligent-Silicon/AutoUnattend/AutoUnattend-InstallWindows-VMWare-Workstation-Clone.md

 ### 3 Download & install the Windows ADK Deployment Tools.

 As we are trying to install a 32bit version of Windows, we need the last version of ADK which supports 32bit installations.

+32-bit (x86) programs would have PE L as the header.
+64-bit (x64) programs would have PE d† as the header

 [Main ADK download page](https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install)